DanielTheFletch/portfolio/_posts/2023-12-18-launch-day-post.md

   - <span style="color: #8C001A;">&nbsp;Primary (#8C001A)&nbsp;</span>
   - <span style="color: #007991;">&nbsp;Secondary (#007991)&nbsp;</span>
   - <span style="color: #2660A4;">&nbsp;Tertiary (#2660A4)&nbsp;</span>
-- Core technologies behind site functionality linked in footer
+- Main technologies used to power site functionality linked in footer
 - Links opening a new tab denoted by&nbsp;&nbsp;**<span class="fa-solid fa-up-right-from-square"></span>**
 - CSS animation on hero in Home page: Spinning gears